-Learn why alcohol can contribute to feelings of anxiety and depression, and make stress harder to deal with.
+Learn why alcohol makes stress harder to deal with

-Regularly drinking more than the UK Chief Medical Officers' (CMOs) low risk drinking guidelines of 14 units a week could make feelings of stress harder to deal with.1,2,3
+That’s because evidence shows that drinking more than the UK Chief Medical Officers' (CMOs) low risk drinking guidelines of 14 units a week can make feelings of stress harder to deal with.2,3

 Arming yourself with strategies and tips can help you or a loved one take small steps towards big results.